Migrate from ApiFlash to ScreenshotAPI

 Try ScreenshotAPI free

-5 free credits.
+200 free screenshots/month.
 No credit card required.

 Why Switch from ApiFlash